axarce/CEE4530/Graded_ABC_AcidRain_updated.md

 V_eq = -intercept/slope

 print(V_eq)
-#The equivilent volume agrees well with the value calculated by ProCoDA.
+#The equivalent volume agrees well with the value calculated by ProCoDA.
 #create an array of points to draw the linear regression line
 x=[V_eq.magnitude,VTitrant[-1].magnitude ]
 y=[0,(VTitrant[-1]*slope+intercept).magnitude]